Tryouts (Spring Rec)UpdatedMonday February 22, 2021 byLMLL.

 All 2nd through 7th graders who have signed up for Baseball Draft must attend the Baseball Draft tryouts.
 There is no exemption for coach’s children; they must try out.
-Any player who does not try out (i) will not be eligible to pitch in any game in any division, (ii) may not be eligible to be selected for an All-Star game in their division, and (iii) is not even assured of a roster spot in any division.
+Any player who does not try out (i) will not be eligible to pitch in any game in any division, (ii) may not be eligible to be selected for an All-Star game in their division, and (iii) is not assured of a roster spot in any division.

 2nd graders who have signed up for Baseball or Softball Gold and who played Gold last year may attend the Baseball Draft tryouts if they wish to be considered to be selected in Baseball Green.
 If they don't try out, or do but are not selected, they'll be placed in the Gold division they signed up for.

 Which session do we attend?

 All Baseball Draft players must attend ONE tryout session.
-Players should attend a Baseball Draft session designated for their grade.
-If players have a conflict, they can attend any other Baseball Draft session.
-But they should come to a session closest to their grade to be seen by the most coaches likely to select them.
+Players should attend a Baseball Draft session designated for their grade if possible.
+If players have a conflict, they can attend any other Baseball Draft session, but should come to a session closest to their grade to be seen by the most coaches likely to select them.
 Coaches' children in certain divisions may be asked to attend a specific session and/or time so that they can all be assessed at one time.
-Our Division Commissioners will convey this to their division’s coaches if they choose this option.
+Our Division Commissioners will convey this to their Division’s coaches if they choose this option.

 Tryouts for Softball Green, Blue and Majors will be held: